bizflycloud/bizflyctl/docs/commands/login.md

 -   **Field:** `auth_token`

 The token is used for subsequent API calls, so you don't need to log in again until it expires.

+### Token Types

+-   **Root Token**: Obtained when logging in without `--project-id`.
+This token has access to all projects.
+-   **Project-Scoped Token**: Obtained when logging in with `--project-id`.
+This token is limited to the specified project and is automatically exchanged from the root token.

 ## Troubleshooting